 When the on-demand DPD mode is set, the DPD probe is sent only if no IPSec traffic is received from the peer site after the configured DPD probe interval time has been reached.

 To enable or disable the DPD profile, click the Admin Status toggle.
 By default, the value is set to Enabled.
 When the DPD profile is enabled, the DPD profile is used for all IPSec sessions in the IPSec VPN service that uses the DPD profile.
-TCP MSS Clamping To reduce the maximum segment size (MSS) payload of the TCP session during the IPsec connection, enable TCP MSS Clamping, select the TCP MSS direction value, and optionally set the TCP MSS Value.
-See Understanding TCP MSS Clamping in the NSX-T Data Center Administration Guide.
+TCP MSS Clamping To use TCP MSS Clamping to reduce the maximum segment size (MSS) payload of the TCP session during the IPsec connection, toggle this option to Enabled, then select the TCP MSS Direction and optionally the TCP MSS Value.
+See Understanding TCP MSS Clamping in the NSX Data Center Administration Guide.

 - (Optional) Under Advanced BGP Parameters, enter a BGP Secret that matches the one used by the on-premises gateway.